aralroca/next-translate/README.md

 ## 9. Formatter

-You can format params using the `interpolation.formatter` config function.
+You can format params using the `interpolation.format` config function.

 in `i18n.js`: